The General Chemistry examination contains 80 questions to be answered in 90 minutes.

 Course(s) and Credits

-Credit applies to100-level courses only.
+Credits meet the scientific understanding component of the general education requirement.
 Credits will not meet the lab class component of the general education requirement.